-KA1 mobility projects in vocational education and training allow vocational education and training (VET) providers and other organisations active in the VET field to send their learners and staff on learning and training periods in an Erasmus+ Programme Country.
+KA1 mobility projects in vocational education and training allow vocational education and training (VET) providers and other organisations active in the VET field to send their learners and staff on learning and training periods in an EU Member State or in a third country associated to the Programme.
 These projects support internationalisation, as well as strengthen the capacities of VET providers and other organisations active in the VET field.

 What are the objectives of KA1 mobility projects in vocational education and training?